 - Could Testosterone Combat Dementia in Women?

-- Alzheimer’s Disease and Estrogen Replacement Therapy
+- Reduce Risks of Alzheimer’s Disease with Estrogen Replacement Therapy

 - Key Takeaways